basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 ## Giving an agent the keys, carefully

-Without AI, this probably would have become a week-long project that I kept postponing.
+Without AI this would probably have become a week-long project that I would forever postpone.
 With AI, it felt plausible to get the first serious version done in a single sitting.
 My approach was to give ChatGPT 5.5 in xhigh mode SSH access to the live TrueNAS box and tell it, repeatedly and very explicitly, not to change anything.
 To be clear, this was not technically sandboxed read-only access.